 Now known as the Don’t Drive Dangerously PSA Contest, this program is open to all teens enrolled in a public or non-public Middlesex County high school.
 Contestants are asked to create an original 30-second audio or 60-second video campaign highlighting the negative consequences of driving dangerously.
 Contestants are asked to use their talent and creativity to speak to their peers directly and encourage them to make healthy decisions on the road, including resisting peer pressure to drive while impaired or distracted.

-Wellspring Center for Prevention co-sponsored this year's contest, along with the Middlesex County Board of Commissioners, the Middlesex County Superintendent of Schools, NJ Division of Highway Traffic Safety, Robert Wood Johnson University Hospital, and MADD-NJ.
-We are proud to support this initiative, as it aligns closely with our mission of
+Wellspring Center for Prevention co-sponsored this year’s contest, along with the Middlesex County Board of Commissioners, the Middlesex County Superintendent of Schools, NJ Division of Highway Traffic Safety, Robert Wood Johnson University Hospital, and MADD-NJ.
+We are proud to support this initiative.

 A total of 18 videos and six audio recordings were submitted by students and groups of students from 13 county high schools to promote driving safety to their friends and classmates.
 Each submission was judged on the following criteria: